Reliable Cellular Automata with Self-Organization: Cellular automata

+and called the \df{(continuous-time) interacting particle system} with the given rate matrix.
+We call this system \df{noisy} if \( \bR(s,\br)>0 \) for all \( s\ne r_{0} \). \end{definition}

-The process defined this way is a Markov process , i.e.~if we fix the past before some time $t_{0}$ then the conditional distribution of the process after $t_{0}$ will only depend on the configuration at time $t_{0}$.
-For a proof of the fact that $\eta_{\dg}$ converges weakly to $\eta$, see ~\cite{Liggett85}, \cite{Gray82} and the works quoted there.
-For a more general definition allowing simultaneous change in a finite number of sites, see ~\cite{Liggett85}.
-A continuous-time interacting particle system is \df{noisy} if $\bR(s,\br)>0$ for all $s\ne r_{0}$.
+It can be shown that the process defined this way is a Markov process , that is if we fix the past before some time \( t_{0} \) then the conditional distribution of the process after \( t_{0} \) will only depend on the configuration at time \( t_{0} \).
+(For a more general definition allowing simultaneous change in a finite number of sites, see~\cite{Liggett85}.)